-An implantable loop recorder is a very small heart rhythm monitoring device that stays in place under the skin of the chest for up to three years.
+An implantable loop recorder is a very small device that continuously monitors the heartbeat.
+It stays in place under the skin of the chest for up to three years.

 Why it's done